Petro Poroshenko: 2014 presidential campaign

 Following the 2014 Ukrainian revolution and the resulting removal of Viktor Yanukovych from the office of President of Ukraine, new presidential elections were scheduled to take place on 25 May 2014.
 In pre-election polls from March 2014, Poroshenko garnered the most support of all the prospective candidates, with one poll conducted by SOCIS giving him a rating of over 40%.
 On 29 March he stated that he would run for president; at the same time Vitali Klitschko left the presidential contest, choosing to support Poroshenko's bid.

 On 2 April, Poroshenko stated, "If I am elected, I will be honest and sell the Roshen Concern."
-He also said in early April that the level of popular support for the idea of Ukraine's joining NATO was too small to put on the agenda "so as not to ruin the country."
+He also said in early April that the level of popular support for the idea of Ukraine's joining NATO was too small to put on the agenda "so as not to ruin the country".
 He also vowed not to sell his 5 Kanal television channel.
 On 14 April, Poroshenko publicly endorsed the campaign of Jarosław Gowin's party Poland Together of neighboring Poland in that year's elections to the European Parliament, thanking Gowin's party colleague Paweł Kowal for supporting Ukraine.

 Poroshenko's election slogan was: "Live in a new way – Poroshenko!".

-On 29 May, the Central Election Commission of Ukraine announced that Poroshenko had won 25 May presidential election, with 54.7% of the votes.
+On 29 May, the Central Election Commission of Ukraine announced that Poroshenko had won the 25 May presidential election, with 54.7% of the votes.

 During his visit in Berlin, Poroshenko stated that Russian separatists in the Donbas "don't represent anybody.
 We have to restore law and order and sweep the terrorists off the street."
 He described as "fake" the planned 11 May Donbas status referendums.

-Presidency
+Presidency (2014–2019)

-When it became clear he had won the election on election day evening (on 25 May 2014) Poroshenko announced his "first presidential trip will be to Donbas", where armed pro-Russian rebels had declared the separatist republics Donetsk People's Republic and Luhansk People's Republic and control part of the region.
+When it became clear he had won the election on election day evening (on 25 May 2014) Poroshenko announced his "first presidential trip will be to Donbas", where armed pro-Russian rebels had declared the separatist Donetsk People's Republic and Luhansk People's Republics and control part of the region.
 Poroshenko also vowed to continue the military operations by the Ukrainian government forces to end the armed insurgency claiming: "The anti-terrorist operation cannot and should not last two or three months.
 It should and will last hours."

 He compared the armed pro-Russian rebels to Somali pirates.
 Poroshenko also called for negotiations with Russia in the presence of international intermediaries.
 Russia responded by saying it did not need an intermediary in its bilateral relations with Ukraine.
 As president-elect, Poroshenko promised to return Crimea, which was annexed by Russia in March 2014.
 He also vowed to hold new parliamentary elections in 2014.